meshery/meshery/CONTRIBUTING-gitflow.md

 <li><h3>Fetch upstream master and merge with your repo's master branch</h3></li>

-`git fetch upstream`
+`git fetch upstream`<br>
-`git checkout master`
+`git checkout master`<br>
-`git merge upstream/master`
+`git merge upstream/master`<br>

 <li><h3>If there were any new commits, rebase your development branch</h3></li>

-`git checkout BRANCH`
+`git checkout BRANCH`<br>
 `git rebase master`

 Now, it may be desirable to squash some of your smaller commits down into a small number of larger more cohesive commits.
 You can do this with an interactive rebase:

 <li><h3>Rebase all commits on your development branch</li></h3>

-`git checkout`
+`git checkout`<br>
 `git rebase -i master`

 This will open up a text editor where you can specify which commits to squash.

 <li><h3>Submit the Changes</h3></li>
-Once you've committed and pushed all of your changes to GitHub, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
-If you need to make any adjustments to your pull request, just push the updates to GitHub.
+Go to the page for your fork on GitHub, select your development branch, then click the pull request button once you've committed and submitted all of your changes.
+Simply upload the changes to GitHub if you need to make any changes to your pull request.

-Your pull request will automatically track the changes in your development branch and update it.
+Your pull request will track and update changes in your development branch automatically.🌸